keystonejs/keystone/docs/guides/initial-data.md

 This guide will show you how to create a User list and add initial data to it using the `createItems` method.
 This process is also called `seeding`.

 _Note_: In a previous chapter the code was split up over separate files, while this is preferred in a real code base, in this part everything is put in one file for clarity reasons.

-It is best to start from an empty database (delete data from previous chapters).
+This chapter will use a different User schema than previous chapters and instead of a Todo list, there will be a Post list.
+It is best to start from a fresh project and start from an empty database (delete data from previous chapters).
 Also, make sure to have all of the following packages installed:
 ```
-# These were installed in the previous chapters
 yarn add @keystonejs/keystone
 yarn add @keystonejs/adapter-mongoose
 yarn add @keystonejs/app-graphql
 yarn add @keystonejs/fields

-# These are new
 yarn add @keystonejs/app-admin-ui
 yarn add @keystonejs/auth-password
 ```